JHU-PL-Lab/www-fpse/lecture-outline.md

 * Type-driven development - very important topic to touch on somewhere; fits well with GADTS.

 ## Modules
-- elemts of structures, functors; hit on more advanced stuff later
+- Structures and functors; look at the `Core` libraries to see what we need to cover, need to at least be users of things like `include`, nested modules, first-class modules, etc (whatever Core uses in particular).
+Idea is to start out as writers of basic modules and users of the fancier stuff, and learn how to write the fancier stuff later.
 - type abstraction, module signatures

+## Basic Development
+(Could do this a bit earlier, it is making modules but could skip on that for a bit)

-- Simple whole programs, basic dune building and testing -- see `code/set_example` .. might want to change to use `In_Channel` to just read in the numbers, see RWOC for some boilerplate for that at end of the tour.. includes basic dune etc.
+* Simple whole programs, basic dune building and testing -- see `code/set_example` .. might want to change to use `In_Channel` to just read in the numbers, see RWOC for some boilerplate for that at end of the tour.. includes basic dune etc.
+* Merlin super basics (can pretty much ignore as dune should build a correct `.merlin` file)

 ## Side effects